smart-data-models/dataModel.UrbanMobility/PublicTransportStop/CURRENT-ADOPTERS.md

-# Current Adopters list of the data model PublicTransportRoute of the Subject [Subject]
+# Current Adopters list of the data model PublicTransportRoute of the Subject Urban Mobility

 ## list of use cases
 ___